Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Analyzing Convergence of Weighted Discrete-time Markov Chains

 \subsection{Computability}

-Based on Theorems \ref{abs_conv} and \ref{thm_as_conv} we present two algorithms here for checking absolute and almost sure convergence of a WDTMC.
-Assuming the WDTMC is finite, Algorithm \ref{alg_abs_conv} first checks for existence of an infinite weight edge by Breadth First Search (BFS) \cite{kleinberg2006algorithm} and then for a strictly positive weight cycle using a variant of the Bellman-Ford algorithm \cite{kleinberg2006algorithm}.
-If neither of them is found then the WDTMC is deemed absolutely convergent by Theorem \ref{abs_conv}.
-Since BFS takes time linear to the size of its input and Bellman-Ford takes time quadratic to the size of its input, the time complexity of Algorithm \ref{alg_abs_conv} is $O(\size{\states}^2)$, where $\states$ is the set of states of $\wdtmc$.
+Based on Theorems \ref{abs_conv} and \ref{thm_as_conv} we present two algorithms here for checking absolute and almost sure convergence of a $\wdtmc$.
+For the first algorithm, assuming the $\wdtmc$ is finite, we first check for existence of an infinite weight edge by Breadth First Search (BFS) \cite{kleinberg2006algorithm} and then for a cycle with non-negative weight using a variant of the Bellman-Ford algorithm \cite{kleinberg2006algorithm}.
+If neither of them is found then the $\wdtmc$ is deemed absolutely convergent by Theorem \ref{abs_conv}.
+Since BFS takes time linear to the size of its input and Bellman-Ford takes time quadratic to the size of its input, the time complexity of this algorithm is $O(\size{\states}^2)$, where $\states$ is the set of states of $\calMw$.

-Assuming the WDTMC is finite, irreducible and aperiodic, Algorithm \ref{alg_as_conv} first checks for existence of an infinite weight edge by Breadth First Search (BFS).
-If such an edge exists then the WDTMC is deemed not almost surely convergent (by Theorem \ref{thm_as_conv}).
-Otherwise the stationary distribution $\rhost$ of the WDTMC is calculated solving a set of linear equations mentioned in Definition \ref{stn_dist}.
-The value $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)$ is then calculated (where $\edgeset$ is the set of transitions of the WDTMC) and compared to $0$.
-The WDTMC is deemed almost surely convergent only if $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)\leq 0$.
-Since BFS takes time linear to its input size and solving a set of linear equations takes time at most cubic to the number of variables, the time complexity of Algorithm \ref{alg_as_conv} is $O(\size{\states}^3)$, where $\states$ is the set of states of $\wdtmc$.
+For the second algorithm, assuming the $\wdtmc$ is finite, irreducible and aperiodic, existence of an infinite weight edge is checked by Breadth First Search (BFS).
+If such an edge exists then the $\wdtmc$ is deemed not almost surely convergent (by Theorem \ref{thm_as_conv}).
+Otherwise, the stationary distribution $\rhost$ of the $\wdtmc$ is calculated by solving a set of linear equations mentioned in Definition \ref{stn_dist}.
+The value $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)$ is then calculated (where $\edgeset$ is the set of transitions of the $\wdtmc$) and compared to $0$.
+The $\wdtmc$ is deemed almost surely convergent only if $\sum_{e\in\edgeset}\probpath{\rhost}{e}\weight(e)< 0$.
+Since BFS takes time linear to its input size and solving a set of linear equations takes time at most cubic in the number of variables, the time complexity of this algorithm is $O(\size{\states}^3)$, where $\states$ is the set of states of $\calMw$.